oneMillionWorlds/TamarinOpenXrAndroidBindings/README.md

 This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

+## Publishing

+This project publishes to Maven Central via the Sonatype Central Publisher Portal using a USER_MANAGED flow.
+See README_PUBLISHING.md for up-to-date instructions.

 ## Acknowledgments

 - The OpenXR Working Group for the OpenXR API